Martha Crone began her 26th and last year as Garden Curator as the Garden entered its 52nd year.

-IN the Friends’ Newsletter, Editor Martha Crone wrote about the joy of Spring, birds, Oconee Bells (Shortia galacilolia), the ten easiest wildlflowers to start a garden with, frogs, and Wild Leek (Allium tricoccum).
+In the spring newsletter, Martha wrote about the joy of spring, birds, Oconee Bells (Shortia galacilolia), the ten easiest wild flowers to start a garden with, frogs, and Wild Leek (Allium tricoccum).
 She also wrote about Purple Loosestrife - words which in later years she may have regretted:

 good plant to grow along streams, margins of ponds or in wet meadows.
 Especially where the competition is too severe for less aggressive plants to grow.